bitdecay/bitdecay.github.io/_posts/2025-10-24-Understanding sekurlsa ogonpasswords Null Results.md

 To accomplish my initial goal, I added UseLogonCredential with the value as 1 to WDigest to enable the plaintext caching.
 You can set it manually or run this command:

 `reg add HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest /v UseLogonCredential /t REG_DWORD /d 1 /f`

 ![uselogoncreds](/images/2025/10-24-uselogoncredentials.png)

-After changing, log off and log back on (or restart) to make the setting effective.
+When the command is completed, log off and log back on (or restart) to make the setting effective.
 Now when you dump credentials with sekurlsa::logonpasswords, you should see the target user’s cleartext password.

 ![plaintext password](/images/2025/10-24-plaintext.png)